-‘The Young And The Restless’ Spoilers Weekly Preview: A Thin Line Between Love And Hate As Nick Declares War!
+‘The Young And The Restless’ Spoilers Weekly Preview: A Thin Line Between Love And Hate As Nick Declares War

-The Young and the Restless spoilers video preview for the week of June 11 through 15 prove that the line between love and hate gets blurred as Nick declares all-out war against Victor in a turbulent week filled with romance, drama, and a fierce custody battle.
+The Young and the Restless spoilers video preview for the week of June 11 through 15 proves that the line between love and hate gets blurred as Nick declares all-out war against Victor in a turbulent week filled with romance, drama, and a fierce custody battle.

 First off, love is in the air on Y&R as at least three couples share passionate kisses.
 First, Charlie (Noah Alexander Gerry) falls in love with Shauna (Camryn Munn), according to She Knows Soaps.
 Now that Lily (Christel Khalil) is satisfied by the fact that Charlie isn’t hiding Shauna in his bedroom anymore, they might be free to experience a typical teenage romance.
 Charlie lets Shauna know how he feels with a sweet kiss.